It's all a conspiracy I tell you!

 Me: That's very nice of you.
 I'm afraid she might be too far gone.
 The only approach that might speak to her at this point is that you should not have to pay money to a giant power company that enjoys a government sanctioned monopoly (each has its own territory within the state).
 Instead, you and any of your neighbors should have the liberty to generate your own, cheap, local energy rather than being forced to buy from a company that takes energy dollars out of your community.

-Friend: The environmental movement really needs to work on explaining to sceptics how much better and easier their lives will be with electrification.
+Friend: The environmental movement really needs to work on explaining to skeptics how much better and easier their lives will be with electrification.
 No longer having to buy fuel, generating their own power, driving vehicles with a third fewer components to break down, etc.

 Me: Funny how we both basically just wrote the same thing.